Pepe Sellés

-José "Pepe" Sellés Mas (born 25 October 1993) is a Spanish former footballer who played as a left-back.
+José "Pepe" Sellés Mas (born 25 October 1993) is a Spanish former professional footballer who played as a left-back.

 Club career

 Born in Alicante, Valencian Community, Sellés joined local Hércules CF's youth system at the age of 11.
 He made his competitive debut with the club on 7 September 2011, playing the first half of a 3–2 home win against CD Alcoyano in that season's Copa del Rey.
-In February 2012, he was called to the Spain under-19 team for training.

 Sellés made his first appearance in the Segunda División on 1 April 2012, featuring 90 minutes in the 3–1 away loss to Córdoba CF. On 14 August of the following year, he was loaned to Segunda División B side Club Recreativo Granada.

 Sellés remained in the lower leagues until his retirement aged 24, representing CD Eldense and Novelda CF.

+International career

+In February 2012, Sellés was called to the Spain under-19 team for training.